justsayknarf/SentimentalSubreddit/README.md

 ## Under development ##
 Eventually, this will be a webapp that monitors ongoing sentiment and emotions for subreddits over time, using node in the backend to update stored subreddit sentiment daily.

+Continuing to explore other Sentiment Analysis APIs and trying to understand basic NLP concepts to see if there are benefits of combining the multiple analyses.

+In the process of exploring other data analysis framework to familiarize myself with data visualization (D3).

 Webapp built using HTML/CSS/Angular in the frontend, Node/Mongo in the back.